Skip to Content

 How Fabric Softener Works:

-The purpose of this homemade fabric softener, or any fabric softener, is to add to the washing machine during the rinse cycle to make clothes soft and feel better to the touch.
+This homemade fabric softener, or any fabric softener, is to add to the washing machine during the rinse cycle to make clothes soft and feel better to the touch.
 It also helps reduce static cling.
 Fabric Softener works by depositing the lubricating agents on the fabric.
 The lubricating agents provide a layer of protection that seals in moisture and prevents static cling, which makes the fabric feel softer and more manageableThe coating agents also reduce friction, making fabric easier to iron and giving cloth garments a smoother, softer appearanceIn this DIY fabric softener recipe, the conditioner and vinegar work together.

 Fabric softeners work by depositing a thin layer of chemicals onto the surface of fabric fibers during the rinse cycle of the laundry process.
-These chemicals help to smooth out the fibers, reducing friction and making the fabric feel softer to the touch.
+These chemicals help smooth the fibers, reducing friction and making the fabric feel softer to the touch.

 Here’s a breakdown of how fabric softeners work: